-One stakeholder representative, possibly a Council for Agricultural Research, Extension, & Teaching (CARET) representative, appointed by the ESCOP Chair.
+One stakeholder representative, possibly a Council for Agricultural Research, Extension, and Teaching (CARET) representative, appointed by the ESCOP Chair.

 Two regional Executive Directors appointed by the ESCOP Chair.
 One of the Executive Directors is from the same region as the chair of the committee and will serve as the Executive Vice Chair, administratively supporting the committee.
 These two appointed Executive Directors will be voting members of the committee.
-The other three regional Executive Directors [both SAES and/or Association of Research Directors (ARD)] not assigned to the committee may attend meetings as ex officio, non-voting members.
+The other three regional Executive Directors [both SAES and/or Association of Research Directors (ARD)] not assigned to the committee, may attend meetings as ex-officio, non-voting members.

 Officers will include a chair and chair-elect chosen by the committee from the representatives’ four SAES regions.
 The position of chair will rotate among the four geographical regions in the following order: North Central, Western, Southern, and Northeast.